-A day trip to London is the perfect way to see a little of what this huge, metropolitan city has to offer.
+One day in London offers the perfect way to a quick insight into what this huge, metropolitan city has to offer.
 London is famous for many things.
 The bustling West-End theatres.
 Small, winding streets in the city centre full of charm and character.
 The Houses of Parliament and Big Ben which line the bank of the Thames.
 London is home to the Royal Family.
 You can visit the Queen at Buckingham Palace.
 Then there’s all the shopping to do when you visit London too!
 Although, with just one day in London, how can you fit this all in?

-While it can seem overwhelming to fit London into one day, there are some easy tricks to help you make the most of it.
-Getting a hop-on ferry ticket for the day, for example, will ensure that across one day in London, you get to see all of London from the water’s edge.
+While it can seem overwhelming to fit everything into one day in London, there are some easy tricks to help you make the most of it.
+Getting a hop-on ferry ticket for the day, for example, will ensure that across one day in London, you get to see all of the capital from the water’s edge.
 A bike excursion will mean you cover more ground and get to see many iconic tourist attractions within just a few hours of your one day in London.
 Or a hop-on hop-off bus tour will also take you to the key sites, all in a day.

-So with all these options and just a day to explore the city, how do you decide where to spend your time?
-Here’s a guide on how best to spend a day trip to London.
+So with all these options and just one day in London to explore, how do you decide where to spend your time?
+Here’s a guide on how best to spend one day in London.

 INSIDR RECOMMENDATION HIGHLIGHTS ON OUR INTERACTIVE MAP